Free Consultation

 Unrivaled results, safer than other outdoor activities or treatment

-As mentioned above, most everyone leaves ANASAZI with significantly stronger family bonds with trust rebuilt.
+As mentioned above, most everyone leaves Anasazi with significantly stronger family bonds and trust rebuilt.
 Formal research, post-discharge child and parent reports, and countless online alumni reviews illustrate this reality.

 This young man and others who experience the trail gain self-confidence, control of one’s own life, skills for self-care, and a sense of resilience.
 Going forward they can implement these skills, despite attempts by others (peers or adults) to lead them astray.